ivanbportugal/LightHouse/README.md

 4. [gmaps](http://hpneo.github.io/gmaps/): Dead-simple Google maps API.
 5. [jQueryFileUpload](http://blueimp.github.io/jQuery-File-Upload/): Now it's a file server too with nice image previews.

+For the tracker (gmaps) portion, you may have to just create your own solution.
+For me, I have GPS coordinates that are uploaded to a public (secure) server and I poll that directory via FTP.
+Eh, the whole point of that was to get to know Google maps on a more intimate level so mission accomplished.
+Feel free to use what I have to help you develop. :)

 ---
 ![alt tag](/LightHouse1.png)
 ---